accanto-systems/lm-cicdhub/Readme.md

 # Install

-Clone this repository and follow the [Install Instructions](./docs/install_instructions.md) to get started
+Clone this repository and follow the [ICP Install Instructions](./docs/install_instructions_icp.md) to get started on ICP, follow the [Kubeadm Install Instructions](./docs/install_instructions_kubeadm.md) to get started on Kubeadm